Remote Work Without

 Vacation Mode

 Taking PTO?
-Vacation Mode auto-pauses your schedule when your Slack status changes to OOO (works with Slack's calendar sync).
+Vacation Mode auto-pauses your schedule when your Slack status changes to OOO.

 No IT approval needed